philmetzger/productsup/README.md

 - tests are located close to the files they are testing in a directory called `__tests__`
 - No need for list virtualization since we only show 10 products per page
 - Separate business logic as much as possible from presentation logic
+- Used pnpm over npm as its faster and more efficient
+- For mobile I switch to a card list view.
+I would argue however the table view would be fine too (they can scroll right and left) depending on the use case.
+I imagine users viewing a lot of data would generally use a bigger screen

 ### Trade-offs